 Spiritual Burnout can be especially bad around the Holidays, and you may not even know you have it!

 Entering the holidays almost always fills us with a mutual sense of excitement and dread.
 Excitement at the thought of having some time off and enjoying all the sparkly and delicious things we love.
-It fills us with hopes and expectations of the ideal ways things could go in our minds, but dread at the knowledge that so often we spend every last ounce of our energy trying to realize our perfect dream, but, at the end of the day, nothing really changes and every year we seem to come out of this season “of rest” even more exhausted than before.
+It fills us with hopes and expectations of the ideal ways things could go in our minds, but dread at the knowledge that all too often we spend every last ounce of our energy trying to realize our perfect dream, and, at the end of the day, nothing really changes.
+Every year we seem to come out of this season of “rest” even more exhausted than before.

 To add insult to injury, all the religious people out there are telling us how we are “supposed” to feel about the newborn Baby Jesus.
 We like the idea and resonate somewhere deep inside with the fact that He is supposed to be the solution to all our problems, but we don’t understand how to practically apply this idea to our lives or how something that happened so long ago could possibly have any kind of tangible impact on us today (besides being the “reason for the season”).
 After all, what does baby Jesus really have to do with shopping?